JicLotus/3DGraphicEscene/README.md

 # 3DGraphicScene

 It is a 3D graphic Scene.
-It was developed in WebGL and Java Script.
-The 3D models was developed without any model external library.
+It was developed using WebGL and Java Script.
+The 3D models were built without any model external library.
 The position for each vertex point in the graphic escene was positioned mathematically

 Images: